MicrosoftDocs/azure-docs/articles/security/azure-security-technical-capabilities.md

 With Microsoft Azure, you can:

-- Accelerate innovation with the cloud
+- Accelerate innovation with the cloud.

-- Power business decisions & apps with insights
+- Power business decisions & apps with insights.

-- Build freely and deploy anywhere
+- Build freely and deploy anywhere.

 - Protect their business.